scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Path segment types: SCION uses different types of path segments to compose end-to-end paths.
 Notably, a single path segment already enables intra-ISD communication.
 For example, a non-core AS can reach the core of the local ISD simply by using an up-segment fetched from the local path storage, which is populated during the beaconing process.
 - Path reversal: In SCION, every path is reversible.
 That is, the receiver of a packet can reverse the path in the packet header in order to produce a reply packet without having to perform a path lookup.
 Such a packet follows the original packet's path backwards.
 - Availability of certificates: In SCION, every entity is required to be in possession of all cryptographic material (including the ISD's Trust Root Configuration TRC and certificates) that is needed to verify any message it sends.
 This (together with the path reversal) means that the receiver of a message can always obtain all this necessary material by contacting the sender.<br>

+A secure and reliable routing architecture has to be designed specifically to avoid circular dependencies during network initialization.
+One goal of SCION is that the Internet can start up even after large outages or attacks, in addition to avoiding cascades of outages caused by fragile interdependencies.
+This section lists the concepts SCION uses to prevent circular dependencies.

+- Neighbor-based path discovery: Path discovery in SCION is performed by the beaconing mechanism.
+In order to participate in this process, an AS only needs to be aware of its direct neighbors.
+As long as no path segments are available, communicating with the neighboring ASes is possible with the one hop path type which does not rely on any path information.
+SCION uses these *one hop paths* to propagate PCBs to neighboring ASes to which no forwarding path is available yet.
+The One Hop Path Type is described in more detail in {{I-D.dekater-scion-dataplane}}.
+- Path segment types: SCION uses different types of path segments to compose end-to-end paths.
+Notably, a single path segment already enables intra-ISD communication.
+For example, a non-core AS can reach the core of the local ISD simply by using an up segment fetched from the local path storage which is populated during the beaconing process.
+- Path reversal: In SCION, every path is reversible.
+That is, the receiver of a packet can reverse the path in the packet header in order to produce a reply packet without having to perform a path lookup.
+Such a packet follows the original packet's path backwards.
+- Availability of certificates: In SCION, every entity is required to be in possession of all cryptographic material (including the ISD's TRC) that is needed to verify any message it sends.
+This (together with the path reversal) means that the receiver of a message can always obtain all this material by contacting the sender.<br>

 **Note:** For a detailed description of a TRC and more information on the availability of certificates and TRCs, see the SCION Control-Plane PKI Internet-Draft {{I-D.dekater-scion-pki}}.

 ### Partition and Healing

 Besides inter-dependencies, another threat to the Internet is network partition.
 Partition occurs when one network is split into two because of a link failure.
 However, partition of the global SCION inter-domain network is much less likely to happen: During normal operation, the full network fabric is available, offering multiple paths between all ASes.
 Even during failures there is no special failure mode required, as SCION-enabled ASes could always switch to otherwise unused links.
+- Availability of certificates: In SCION, every entity is required to be in possession of all cryptographic material (including the ISD's TRC) that is needed to verify any message it sends.
+This (together with the path reversal) means that the receiver of a message can always obtain all this material by contacting the sender.<br>

+**Note:** For a detailed description of a TRC and more information on the availability of certificates and TRCs, see the SCION Control-Plane PKI Internet-Draft {{I-D.dekater-scion-pki}}.

+Besides inter-dependencies, another threat to the Internet is network partition which occurs when one network is split into two because of a link failure.
+However, partition of the global SCION inter-domain network is much less likely to happen as during normal operation the full network fabric is available, offering multiple paths between all ASes.
+Even during failures there is no special failure mode required as SCION-enabled ASes can always switch to otherwise unused links.

+Recovering (also called healing) from a partitioned network is also seamless as only coarse time synchronization between the partitions is required to resume normal operation and move forward with updates of the cryptographic material.

 Recovering (also called healing) from a partitioned network is also seamless, as only coarse time synchronization between the partitions is required to resume normal operation and move forward with updates of the cryptographic material.